HusseinMatar/OrbytaMemo/README.md

 OrbytaMemo is a **cosmic-themed memory game** built with **Angular** and **Firebase**, designed to challenge your memory while offering a fun and visually engaging experience.

+---

+## 🌟 About the Project

+This project was created as part of an internal initiative at **Orbyta Srl**, a digital innovation company based in **Turin, Italy**.
+It includes the official **Orbyta logo** and media assets representing the company’s creative identity.

+---

-## 🌌 Features
+## 🎮 Features

-- 🃏 **StellarMatch**: Classic card-matching game with space-themed visuals.
+- 🃏 **StellarMatch** – A card-matching memory challenge
-- 🧩 **AstroPuzzle**: A preview-based puzzle game with multiple difficulty levels.
+- 🧩 **AstroPuzzle** – A timed puzzle game with increasing difficulty
-- 🪐 Responsive and animated UI
-- 🔥 Real-time score tracking and leaderboard via Firebase Realtime DB
+- 📊 Real-time score tracking and leaderboard
-- 👤 Firebase Authentication
+- 👤 Firebase Authentication for users
+- ⚡ Smooth UI with space-themed animations
-- 📱 Mobile-friendly design
+- 📱 Fully responsive on desktop and mobile

+---

 ## 🛠️ Tech Stack

-- **Frontend**: Angular + SCSS + TypeScript
+- **Frontend**: Angular • SCSS • TypeScript
 - **Backend**: Firebase Realtime Database + Firebase Auth
 - **Hosting**: Firebase Hosting

+---

 ## 🌍 Live Demo

 https://orbytamemory.web.app/

+> ⚠️ Note: The deployed version uses Orbyta branding and visual assets with internal permission.

 ---

+## 🔒 Source Code

+The full source code is **not included in this repository**.
+This repository is intended for documentation and demonstration purposes only.

+---

-Built with 💙 by Hussein Matar
+Built with 💙 Orbyta S.R.L (https://orbyta.it) – Turin, Italy
+By **Hussein Matar**